Contents

 Matchers are most commonly used in tandem with the

-or CHECK_THAT
+REQUIRE_THAT or CHECK_THAT macros.
+The

-macro takes two arguments, the first one is
+REQUIRE_THAT macro takes two arguments, the first one is

 the input (object/value) to test, the second argument is the matcher